GoogleContainerTools/kpt-functions-catalog/CONTRIBUTING.md

         - golang-based functions should follow [this template][golang-template].
         - typescript-based functions should follow [this template][ts-template].
     - A metadata.yaml file that follows the function metadata schema.
-    - A Dockerfile to build the docker container.
+    - (Optional) A Dockerfile to build the docker container.
+If a Dockerfile is not defined, the [default Dockerfile for the language][docker-common] will be used.
 - `examples/` directory: It contains examples for functions, and these examples are also being tested as e2e tests.
 Each function should have at least one example here.
 There must be a README.md file in each example directory, and it